 - Psychosocial factors eg: excessive workload, tight deadlines, an uninspiring social and work environment.

 Starting a new physical activity or intensifying a current training routine can increase the risk of an overuse injury.
-This is usually due to training errors (eg: too much activity too quickly) and/or technique errors (eg: poor form when doing strength training exercise or swinging a golf club).
+This is usually due to training errors (eg: too much activity too quickly) and/or technique errors (eg: poor form when doing strength training exercise or swinging a tennis racket).

 Diagnosis and Treatment